kulcsarrudolf/pasztor.at/content/privacy.md

 ## About our hosting provider

-Our hosting provider is GitHub Pages.
-GitHub pages collects visitor logs according to [their privacy statement](https://docs.github.com/en/github/site-policy/github-privacy-statement#github-pages).
+Our hosting provider is Netlify.
+Netlify collects visitor logs according to [their privacy statement](https://www.netlify.com/privacy/).

 ## About Google Analytics